 NordVPN is a giant in the industry, and its SmartDNS feature is just as robust as its VPN.
 I’ve found it to be exceptionally fast, which is perfect for 4K streaming.
 Activating it in your user dashboard is a simple, one-click process.

 If value is your top priority, Surfshark is tough to beat.
 Their Smart DNS works great, and you get to use it on an unlimited number of devices.
-This is a fantastic option for a large family or household with lots of different gadgets.
+This is a fantastic option for multi-device streaming in a large family or household.

-By choosing one of these providers, you’re not just getting a tool to bypass geo-blocking using SmartDNS; you're investing in a comprehensive security solution.
+Many of these providers offer free trials, so you’re not just getting a tool to bypass geo-blocking; you’re investing in a comprehensive solution.

 6. Troubleshooting: What to do when SmartDNS isn’t working